amplitude/amplitude-docs/content/collections/account-management/account-settings.md

 source: 'https://help.amplitude.com/hc/en-us/articles/235649848-The-Settings-page'
 landing: false
 exclude_from_sitemap: false
-updated_by: 0c3a318b-936a-4cbd-8fdf-771a90c297f0
+updated_by: 5817a4fa-a771-417a-aa94-a0b1e7f55eae
-updated_at: 1717697745
+updated_at: 1718651069
 this_article_will_help_you:
   - 'Manage organizational and project-level settings'
 ---
+Any user within your organization can access the Settings page, but settings can only be changed by organization admins and managers.
+Here, you can navigate between organization-level settings, your own personal Amplitude settings, and more.

 Click the gear icon to open Settings.

-Any user within your organization can access this page, but settings can only be changed by organization admins and managers.
-Here, you can navigate between organization-level settings, your own personal Amplitude settings, and more.

 ## Organizational settings